 Some families have decided to sue General Motors in an effort to receive some form of justice.
 One woman, whose husband died in an accident when the Chevrolet Malibu he was driving malfunctioned, settled her lawsuit with General Motors for $521,000.

 Have you or someone you love been injured in an auto accident caused by a vehicle defect or malfunction?
-The experienced product liability lawyers at Simien & Simien can help you fight for your rights.
+A personal injury lawyer at Simien & Simien can help you fight for your rights.